-Republican state lawmakers scramble to curb incoming Democrats' power
+U.S. Republican state lawmakers scramble to curb incoming Democrats' power

 Republicans defended the efforts.

-“The no. 1 priority for us is to restore the balance of powers between the two co-equal branches of governments,” Robin Vos, speaker of the Wisconsin state assembly, said at a news conference on Monday.
+“The No. 1 priority for us is to restore the balance of powers between the two co-equal branches of governments,” Robin Vos, speaker of the Wisconsin state assembly, said at a news conference on Monday.

-A Wisconsin legislative committee was set to hold a public hearing on Monday, and the full legislature could vote on the bills as early as Tuesday.
+An hours-long Monday public hearing on the bills before a Wisconsin legislative committee was repeatedly disrupted by protesters’ shouts, while Democratic lawmakers railed at Republicans.

-The proposals would give legislators, rather than the governor, the power to decide whether to withdraw the state from a lawsuit, a move that appears intended to ensure that Wisconsin continues a Republican-backed challenge to the federal Affordable Care Act.
+“You guys are just going crazy here,” said state Representative Katrina Shankland.
+“It’s like Gremlins past midnight.”

 In Michigan, proposed legislation would allow lawmakers to intervene in legal cases.
 The legislature is also considering stripping the secretary of state’s office of its oversight over campaign finance law.